 –Article 90 (1) Law No. 13 of 2003

-Furthermore, since the government enacted a new mechanism to determine minimum wages through Government Regulation No.78 Year 2015 on Wages, the formula to calculate the minimum wage should be adjusted every year based on an accumulation of the current fiscal year’s inflation and gross domestic product (GDP) growth rates.
+Furthermore, since the enactment of the Government Regulation No.78 Year 2015 concerning Wages, the employers’ obligated to adjust every year the minimum wage of the employees subject to the accumulation of the current fiscal year’s inflation and gross domestic product (GDP) growth rates.

 SECTOR-BASED IMPLEMENTATION OF MINIMUM WAGE

 Please be noted that the implementation of minimum wage will be determined by the Provincial and District/City Government, pursuant to the living conditions of each respective province and district/city.
 This sector-based minimum wage local regulations reflects the minimum wage applying for each district/city.
 With more than thousands of districts/cities in Indonesia, each district/city has a different minimum wage from each other, which applies for employers of such district/city.

 The regulation is issued in the form of a Governor Decree (Keputusan Gubernur) or a Governor Regulation (Peraturan Gubernur) at the end of each year, which applies at 1 January in the following year.
 Employers who have already pay a higher wage than the minimum wage determined are not allowed to lower their wages to match the amount determined in the regulation.

 Article 1 point 3 of the Manpower Law defines an employee/worker as any person who works and receives wages or other forms of remuneration.

 Pursuant to the Manpower Law, there are no exemptions to what kind of employee/worker are exempt from the Employer obligation to pay them with the prevailing minimum wage.
 Therefore, any person who works and receives wages or other forms of remuneration are eligible to receive at least minimum wage for their work.